-There have been no material changes to PGE's risk factors set forth in Part I, Item 1A of the Company's Annual Report on Form 10-K for the year ended December 31, 2009, filed with the SEC on February 25, 2010.
+There have been no material changes to PGE's risk factors set forth in Part I, Item 1A of the Company's Annual Report on Form 10 K for the year ended December 31, 2009, filed with the SEC on February 25, 2010.

 Item 6.
 Exhibits.

-- 3.1 Second Amended and Restated Articles of Incorporation of Portland General Electric Company (incorporated by reference to Exhibit 3.1 to the Company's Quarterly Report on Form 10-Q filed August 3, 2009). - 3.2 Seventh Amended and Restated Bylaws of Portland General Electric Company (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed February 19, 2010). - 31.1 Certification of Chief Executive Officer. - 31.2 Certification of Chief Financial Officer. - 32 Certifications of Chief Executive Officer and Chief Financial Officer. - 101.INS XBRL Instance Document. - 101.SCH XBRL Taxonomy Extension Schema Document. - 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document. - 101.DEF XBRL Taxonomy Extension Definition Linkbase Document. - 101.LAB XBRL Taxonomy Extension Label Linkbase Document. - 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document
+3.1 Second Amended and Restated Articles of Inc orporation of Portland General Electric Company (incorporated by reference to Exhibit 3.1 to the Company's Quarterly Report on Form 10-Q filed August 3, 2009).
+3.2 Seventh Amended and Restated Bylaws of Portland General Electric Company (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8 K filed February 19, 2010).
+31.1 Certification of Chief Executive Officer.
+31.2 - Certification of Chief Financial Officer.
+32 - Certifications of Chief Executive Officer and Chief Financial Officer.
+101.INS - XBRL Instance Document.
+101.SCH - XBRL Taxonomy Extension Schema Document.
+101.CAL - < font style="font-family:inherit;font-size:11pt;">XBRL Taxonomy Extension Calculation Linkbase Document. - 101.DEF - XBRL Taxonomy Extension Definition Linkbase Document.
+101.LAB - XBRL Taxonom y Extension Label Linkbase Document.
+101.PRE - XBRL Taxonomy Extension Presentation Linkbase Document.
 In accordance with Regulation S-T, the XBRL-related information in Exhibit 101 to this Quarterly Report on Form 10-Q shall be deemed "furnished" and not "filed."

-Certain instruments defining the rights of holders of other long-term debt of the Company are omitted pursuant to Item 601(b)(4)(iii)(A) of Regulation S-K because the total amount of securities authorized under each such omitted instrument does not exceed 10% of the total consolidated assets of the Company and its subsidiaries.
+Certain instruments defining the rights of holders of other long term debt of the Company are omitted pursuant to Item 601(b)(4)(iii)(A) of Regulation S K because the total amount of secur ities authorized under each such omitted instrument does not exceed 10% of the total consolidated assets of the Company and its subsidiaries.
 The Company hereby agrees to furnish a copy of any such instrument to the SEC upon request.